 If you are earning a Bachelor of Science undergraduate degree in Sociology, then you are required to complete an internship before graduating.
 This particular requirement is a perfect opportunity for you to experience the types of careers associated with a sociology degree.
 It is also a great opportunity to see how sociology works in the “real world,” challenging the social problems and forms of inequality that affect people locally and globally.

+All students who need to complete an internship must submit an internship proposal and have it approved by the Department Internship Proposal Committee prior to beginning the internship.
+This process helps students select an internship that best fits their sociological knowledge and skills and provides better faculty oversight to make sure students get the most out of their experience.
 While this requirement may seem daunting, the Department of Sociology has developed guidelines and procedures to make selecting and completing your internship experience as painless as possible.
-As of Spring 2011, all students who need to complete an internship, must submit an internship proposal and be approved by the Department prior to beginning the internship.
-This process helps students select an internship that best fits their sociological knowledge and skills and provides better faculty oversight to make sure students get the most out of their experience.
-This Department also has an Internship Supervisor, Dr. Jerrod Yarosh, as well as an Internship Proposal Committee of faculty members that will assist you with your internship decisions.
-We will announce each semester the deadlines for submitting internship proposals via the Sociology student list-serv, as well as through your academic advisors.

 For more information about internships, see:

 You can also contact Dr. Joseph Jakubek, Sociology Internship Coordinator, by email or phone 828-262-7730 if you have any questions or concerns.

 DEADLINE FOR PROPOSAL SUBMISSIONS FOR INTERNSHIPS STARTING SPRING 2022 IS FRIDAY, OCTOBER 22, 2021 BY 5PM.

 All proposals must be submitted electronically via the Internship Proposal Google Form (see the “Internship Proposal Guidelines” page for more details)